Unlikely savior: L.J. Collier stops Cam Newton short of goal line for wild Seahawks win vs. Patriots

 And there was no shortage of opportunities for the Seahawks to do some hootin’ and hollerin’ during a 35-30 win that further stamped Russell Wilson as an MVP candidate and Seattle as a legitimate contender for a deep playoff run.

-The loudest roar was saved for the last play, as L.J.
+The loudest roar, though, was saved for the last play, as L.J.
 Collier and Lano Hill combined to stop a Cam Newton run from the 1-yard line that saved the win — the same 1-yard in the same end zone that Seattle couldn’t get the last time it played in this stadium against the 49ers last December.

+“It’s an extraordinary moment for football players and for our team,’’ Seahawks coach Pete Carroll said via Zoom after the game.
+“You either come through or you don’t.
+The guys on the field will never forget it.’’

+Carroll says the Seahawks figured the ball would be in the hands of Newton, who scored two earlier touchdowns from 1 yard out.

 Hill blew up a lead block that allowed for Collier to make the stop and prevent what would have been one of the most stunning defeats in recent Seattle history.

+“Those are big time plays man just to finish it off,’’ Collier said.
+“It’s a hell of a play. imagine if we had fans man, Seattle would still be shaking.’’

-New England unfathomable reached the 1-yard line with two seconds left, getting the ball back with 1:42 left when Seattle threw an incomplete pass on a third-and-1 that will be heavily debated even though the Seahawks won.
+New England unfathomably reached the 1-yard line with two seconds left, getting the ball back with 1:42 left when Seattle threw an incomplete pass on a third-and-1 that will be heavily debated even though the Seahawks won.

+Carroll said Wilson — who threw a deep pass to Lockett on the play — had two other shorter options.

+“We got kind of jammed on the things we wanted to just make the first down,’’ Carroll said.
+“That was his third choice.’’

 But the final-play heroics meant that the spotlight could rightly shift back to Wilson, who tied a career high with five touchdown passes — to five different receivers — as Seattle overcame a pick-six on the third play of the game to hold on.